-My decorating style is pretty neutral and rustic, so I desired to make a project that chimed in with that so I’d be inclined to keep it around for after Valentine’s Day.
+Since my decorating style is pretty neutral and rustic, this round I desired to make a project that not only chimed in with my style, it could also be easily adapted to create any Valentines Day sayings you desire…

-Grabbing a few reclaimed wood fence planks from my stash, here’s how I did it!
+Grabbing a few reclaimed wood fence planks from my stash and a little bit of thinner rope, here’s what I did!

 .